-OneSciencePlace is available today as a fully managed service.
+OneSciencePlace (OSP) is available today as a managed deployment.
 An open-source distribution for institutional self-hosting is planned.

 Who this fits